eesmer/DebianDC/docs/Domain_and_Active_Directory.md

 ## What is Domain Controller?
 Domain Controller is the machine on which the Active Directory service runs.<br>
 Domain Controller is the role of a physical machine in the Active Directory environment.<br>

+## Why does an Active Directory environment require DNS?
+Active Directory registers every object in the domain with a name.